vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 On Friday 2026-06-05, I skipped all exercises to make time for personal chores while also tackling a few small day job items.

+## 2026-06-06: skipped all exercises

+On Saturday 2026-06-06, I skipped all exercises to be able to fit meal prep after working on day job stuff in the morning and early afternoon.